tmkrocks138/Final-Project-APCS1./README.md

 To compile our project you just have to compile Final.java.<br> All of the components pass through this one class so you just compile and run Final.java<br><br>

+Using our program is very easy, since it is just a game.<br>
+Although the instructions are in the program, one must have common sense to get through a day at Stuy.<br>